DaniBSolomon/danibsolomon.github.io/about.md

 I also enjoy writing, especially blog posts for Geeks OUT! that can be found [here](http://geeksout.org/members/danielle-solomon).
 In my free time I love playing rhythm/music games, singing, and learning songs on my ukulele.

-If you and questions or are interested in hiring me, please contact me through my email, dani.b.solomon@gmail.com.
+If you have any questions or are interested in hiring me, please contact me through my email, dani.b.solomon@gmail.com.